 4. Don’t sleep after sex

 After intercourse, it can be hard to convince yourself to get out of bed.
 But try and make it a habit to use the washroom right after.
 This helps rid your genitals of any bacteria you might have picked up from a partner.
+These aren’t always STDs; they can be UTIs too.

 Lastly, always flush after you’ve used the washroom.
 Your hygiene is as important as the next person’s so try your best to leave the washroom the way you found it for the next user.

 These are tried and tested methods, recommended by experts.
 However, this is in no way a final say on your vaginal health.
 If you feel discomfort or distress even after trying out our suggestions, do consult a doctor.
 If you are still uncomfortable with the idea of using a public restroom, that is completely fine!
+Take a look at Nua’s intimate hygiene products here.

 The best hygiene is hygiene that is practiced comfortably.